DevnarayanTiwari/Health-and-Fitness-Goal-Tracking-Dashboard/README.md

 # Requirements:
 1. Power BI Desktop
-2. Tourist Trend Dataset (included in the repository)
+2. Health and Fitness Goal Tracking Dataset (included in the repository)

 # Questions:
 1. What are the average calories burned per activity?